 There are many connections that can be made between the topics within each strand and across strands, even though the syllabus content are organised in strands.
 These connections should be emphasised as part of teaching and learning, to enable students to integrate the concepts and skills in a coherent manner to solve problems.

-Knowledge of the content of O-Level Mathematics syllabus is assumed in this syllabus.
+Knowledge of the content of O-Level Mathematics and part of Additional Mathematics is assumed in this syllabus.

 Applications and Contexts